Connecting to Container Registry from Virtual Private Cloud

 yc resource-manager folder add-access-binding <folder_ID> \ --role admin \ --subject serviceAccount:<service_account_ID>

-To assign the service account a role for the folder, use the setAccessBindings REST API method for the ServiceAccount resource or the ServiceAccountService/SetAccessBindings gRPC API call.
+To assigna role for a folder to a service account, use the setAccessBindings REST API method for the ServiceAccount resource or the ServiceAccountService/SetAccessBindings gRPC API call.

 - In the management console